rngadam/uwh/specification.md

 ## Screen Layout
 ¨¨
 - Layout should be scoreboard and game timer at the top and selected team formation
+- as team formation can be different for either team, indicate formation for each team
 - pool (game area) at the center
 - Status table at the bottom.
 - game should start on load